Artifact Donations and Loans

 Incoming Loans.
 To initiate a loan to the museum, lenders will be required to complete the museum's loan agreement.
 The agreement details the loan time frame, loan value, care and handling responsibilities observed by the museum as well as insurance coverage, shipping arrangements, lender's proof of ownership and reproductions and credit instructions.
 A thorough physical review of the object's condition will be performed by the collections team to determine stability for exhibition and/or program use.
 The museum will not clean, restore or make any physical alterations without the written consent of the lender.
 Loans made to the museum will be for a specified time period with renewal possibilities confirmed and agreed upon by both the museum and lender.
 To prevent items from being stored at the museum's expense, the museum discourages long-term loans that are not actively being used.
 While the object is in the custody of the museum, the lender agrees not to misrepresent or inflate the objects' value nor use the museum as an endorsement.

-For information about artifact donation or for the museum's loan policy for both incoming and outgoing loans, call the collections department at (901) 521-9699.
+For information about artifact donation or for the museum's loan policy for both incoming and outgoing loans, call the Collections Department at firstname.lastname@example.org.

 What are the steps involved in donating to the National Civil Rights Museum?